OurPresence/Documentation/docs/source/Core/EventDriven.rst

 * Line 1: I’m using a private field so that I can add my own code in the property setter.
 Converting a normal property to this form is handled by EF Core via a backing field and the name of the column in the table is unchanged.

 ..
-NOTE: In EF Core 3 and above when EF Core loads data it puts it in the private field, not via the setter – that’s good otherwise the load could cause an event (before EF Core 3 the default was to set via the property, which would have generated an event).
+NOTE:: In EF Core 3 and above when EF Core loads data it puts it in the private field, not via the setter – that’s good otherwise the load could cause an event (before EF Core 3 the default was to set via the property, which would have generated an event).